Canadian Wildlife Federation: History and mission

 The Canadian Wildlife Federation aims to inform, educate and engage Canadians about wildlife through a variety of different methods.
 By doing this, CWF hopes to inspire other Canadians to donate and support the organization in order to run the programs that teach Canadians about wildlife.
 Finally, CWF aims to educate and increase awareness on problems concerning Canadian wildlife and how Canadians can aid in the conservation of natural environments.

-In 2011, the CWF took steps to reduce the organization's carbon footprint, to raise additional money with less investment and to reduce the foundation's environmental impact.
-These steps included including weighing their mail to avoid over-mailing, less travel and more centralized meetings, installing solar units and recycling.

 Education

 The Canadian Wildlife Federation's Education department focuses its attention on connecting Canadians to wildlife along a continuum that moves participants from a broad awareness of wildlife issues to one where people take responsibility in their own communities to be ambassadors for species and habitat.
-Since 2014, CWF's education programming has reached more than 500,000 people in direct, face-to-face programming.
+Since 2014, CWF's education programming has reached more than 1,500,000 people in direct, face-to-face programming.

+In October 2025, the federation and partners in conservation launched the Canadian Centre for Nature-based Education (CCNbE), a national initiative designed to expand hands-on, nature-based learning across Canada.
+The Centre focuses on supporting educators, strengthening environmental literacy, and improving equitable access to nature-based education for Indigenous, rural, urban, and other underserved communities.